Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Asymptotic Analysis

 \section{Asymptotic Analysis}

-In this section, we present the consistency of the NNR estimator and establish the local convexity for the original optimization problem~\eqref{eq:FE_estimator}.
-Combining these results, we demonstrate the asymptotic equivalence between our two-step estimator and the FE estimator.
+In this section, we establish the consistency of the NNR estimator and derive its convergence rate.
+We also demonstrate that the original optimization problem~\eqref{eq:FE_estimator} is locally convex in a (shrinking) neighborhood of the true values of the parameters.
+Combining these results, we argue that our two-step estimator is asymptotically equivalent to the FE estimator.